rust-community/talks/README.md

 ## Proposing a talk

-Got an idea for a talk?
-Raise an issue with the details and label it with `proposal`, and we'll work with you from there.
+If you'd like to give a Rust-related talk, we're here to help.
+If you don't have a venue for your talk, we can get you in touch with leaders of local Rust meetups.
+If you don't have a topic, we can find something for you to talk about.
+If you do have a topic, we can try to find an existing pre-made talk that fits it.
+And if you already have a talk all planned, we can help proofread your slides.
+File an issue here with the details and label it with the `proposal` tag, and we'll work with you from there.

 ## Requesting a talk